rayljc/ShutTheBox/README.md

 Run the app in Android Studio, and you should be good to go.

 One can login with email "nturay0321@gmail.com" and password "test0000".
 Or consider register your own account.
-Firebase should sent an email to you when registering.
+Firebase shall send an email to you when registering.

 Note: please add lombok plugin to your Android Studio if you haven't done so: https://projectlombok.org/setup/android